George-Holbrow-Wilshaw/Human-Protein-Atlas-Kaggle/README.md

 5) Relate ground truth predictions back to original HPA masks
 6) Post-processing for submission (RLE encode masks etc).

+This project is proving to be difficult for a number of reasons, not least my lack of an NVIDA GPU means I have to run everything on Google Colab and Kaggle, which makes making changes to PCL model codebase very slow to test.

 The PCL model is represented by the below graph: